ChainAgnostic/CAIPs/CAIPs/caip-122.md

 ### Examples

-As a general suggestion for authors and implementers, the signing input should be based on string.
+As a general suggestion for authors and implementers, the signing input should be based on a string.
-The string should be human-readable, so that the signing represents a fully informed consent of a user.
+The string should be human-readable, so that the signing represents the fully-informed consent of a user.

-The proposed string representation format, inspired from [EIP-4361][eip-4361], should be as such:
+The proposed string representation format, adapted from [EIP-4361][eip-4361], should be as such:

 ```
 ${domain} wants you to sign in with your **blockchain** account: